 I got bored once and wrote a novel.
 I put it out myself in 2008.
-It went nowhere, but in the end it became a nice primer for putting out my textbook.
+It went nowhere, and is now out of print, but in the end it became a nice primer for putting out my textbook.

 Mark's Chemistry Tutor (90's version)